aplteam/apl-cation/README.md

 The APL-Cation project comprehends full-blown applications that support Dyalog APL programmers during the development cycle.

-APL-Cation project is an Open Source project; all members run under the relaxed MIT license.
+The APL-Cation project is an Open Source project; all members run under the - relaxed - MIT license.

 For more information about the APL-Cation project see the wiki in this project.